MaheeHossain/CountryBorders/README.md

 Victoria not present in database

-# How to use do they border
+# How to use 'do they border'
 Run doTheyBorder.py, and enter two countries, seperated by a comma.
 Results will appear in the terminal, and they will tell you if the countries border, are seperated by 1 country, or are not either